Eliminating Diabetes and Obesity in Thailand: A Collaborative Approach for Sustainable Health

 On 9 November 2023, the Danish Embassy in Thailand and Novo Nordisk joined forces with the government sector.
 Join us in eliminating the burden of diabetes and obesity in Thailand.
 To drive towards sustainable good health On the occasion of World Diabetes Day (World Diabetes Day), which falls on 14 November 2023 every year.

-In 2023, the Danish Embassy in Thailand Collaborated with the Diabetes Association of Thailand Thai Noncommunicable Disease Network Association and Novo Nordisk Pharma Thailand opened a forum on the topic ‘Symbolizing cooperation between the public and private sectors To eliminate the burden of diabetes and obesity in Thailand’ which has mobilized cooperation from all sectors Both the public and private sectors and medical experts to provide accurate knowledge about diabetes, obesity, and chronic non-communicable diseases (or NCDs), along with supporting the government and partners to jointly solve the problem of reducing the rate of diabetes patients.
+In 2023, the Danish Embassy in Thailand Collaborated with the Diabetes Association of Thailand Thai Noncommunicable Disease Network Association and Novo Nordisk Pharma Thailand opened a forum on the topic ‘Symbolizing cooperation between the public and private sectors To eliminate the burden of diabetes and obesity in Thailand’ which has mobilized cooperation from all sectors Both the public and private sectors and medical experts to provide accurate knowledge regarding diabetes, obesity, and chronic non-communicable diseases (or NCDs), along with supporting the government and partners to jointly solve the problem of reducing the rate of diabetes patients.
 Increase your chances of accessing treatment and the right to disburse It was honored by Dr. Opas Karnkawinpong.
 Permanent Secretary of the Ministry of Public Health and Dr. Jadej Thamthatcharee, Secretary-General of the National Health Security Office (NHSO), joined the forum to provide health policy information. and driving the Thai public health system at the Danish Embassy in Thailand

 Dr. Opas Said that the health problems that threaten Thai people are chronic non-communicable diseases.
 Obesity or being overweight It is a reflection that The way of life has changed.
 The number of patients has increased to an alarming level. which maintenance is an important policy Because the impact will reach society and the economy.
 This cooperation is therefore very important.
 However, it is important to solve this problem systematically.
 Both prevention, treatment, rehabilitation and education. especially behavior modification It requires cooperation from all parties.
 All relevant agencies and citizens Because of diabetes and obesity It arises from living conditions, society, and way of life.
 Solving this problem must be done in a systematic way, such as companies in the public and private sectors.
 Take care of your own personnel Creating an environment that is conducive to reducing obesity will help.